gabrielmarcano/esp32-roaster/README.md

 Use env vars to store your credentials and build the firmware locally.

-1 - Run the command: `mv src/env-template.h src/env.h`
+1 - Run the command: `cp src/env-template.h src/env.h`

 2 - Edit the values